 - a.
 Resuscitate according to Universal Pulseless Arrest Algorithm on scene (unless unsafe) until one of the following end-points met: - i.
-Return of spontaneous circulation (ROSC). - No ROSC despite 15 minutes of provision of ALS care or BLS care with an AED.
+Return of spontaneous circulation (ROSC). - ii.
+No ROSC despite 30 minutes of provision of ALS care or BLS care with an AED.
 If shockable rhythm still present, continue resuscitation and transport to closest emergency department. - iii.
-Contact base for TOR at any point if continuous asystole for at least 15 minutes in any patient despite adequate CPR with ventilation and no reversible causes have been identified. - b.
+Contact base for TOR at any point if the effort is considered futile despite adequate CPR with ventilation and no reversible causes have been identified. - b.
 For BLS-only providers, contact base for TOR when all of the following criteria met: - i.
 No AED shock advised - ii.
 No ROSC - iii.
 Arrest unwitnessed by either EMS or bystanders - iv.
 No bystander CPR before EMS arrival - c.
 The following patients found pulseless and apneic warrant resuscitation efforts beyond 30 minutes and should be transported: - i.
 Hypothermia - ii.
 Drowning with hypothermia and submersion < 60 minutes - iii.
 Pregnant patient with estimated gestational age ≥ 20 weeks - iv.
 Lightning strike - v.
 Avalanche victim - 4.
 After pronouncement, do not alter condition in any way or remove equipment (lines, tubes, etc.), as the patient is now a potential coroner's case.